 We perform edge prediction using 5-fold cross-validation.
 In each realization, we divide the dataset, i.e., the entries $A_{ij}$ of the adjacency matrix, into five equal groups selected at random.
 We use four of these groups as a training set, to infer the parameters $\Theta$.
 We then use the fifth group as a test set, evaluating the score for each $A_{ij}$ in this set, and calculate the AUC value.
 By varying which group we use as the test set, we get 5 trials per realization.
 The final AUC is the average over these.
 To compute the regular AUC we use as score the expected value $\Exp_{P(A_{ij}|\Theta)}\rup{A_{ij}}=m_{ij}$ as in Eq. (\ref{eqn:mij}); for the \textit{conditional} AUC (AUC$\--$cond), we use as score $\Exp_{P(A_{ij}|A_{ji},\Theta)}\rup{A_{ij}}= \lambda_{ij}^{0}+\eta\, A_{ji}$, i.e., the expected value over the conditional distribution.
 Notice that the latter can only be computed for \mtrep, as for the others $m_{ij}\equiv \lambda_{ij}^{0}$, and thus the two AUC values coincide.
 The AUC is specified for binary entries, thus the edge weight is not accounted in the evaluation.
 However, our goal here is to assess edge existence, hence AUC is a suitable metric for this.
 If a practitioner aims at assessing the quality of the inferred weights as well, then one should specify different metrics for this. \\

-\subsection{Inference: numerical implementation}
+\section{Inference: numerical implementation}

 All the generative models require inferring $K$, the number of communities.
 We select this by cross-validation.
 Specifically, we run several held-out trials as explained above by varying $K$ and select the value of $K$ that gives the highest (regular) average AUC on the test sets.
 We then extract the parameters of each method using their best $K$.
 For \mt, \bpmf \text{} and \mtrepo, we extract the parameters $u,v,w$; in addition, for \mtrep \text{} and \mtrepnc \text{}, we extract $\eta$.
 All these algorithms converge to a local optima, as the likelihood landscape is not convex.
 Hence, we run the algorithm 10 times for different random initializations of the parameters and select the realization that has higher likelihood value.